FlippedAle/2020_5DI_Team1_DOnofrio/docs/srs.md

 2. The user clicks on the _OnGo Application Icon_
 3. The user _logs into_ his account
 4. The user prompts the _previously given_ code
-5. The systems provides an _accurate view_ of the user's origin system
+5. The system provides an _accurate view_ of the user's origin system
 6. The user navigates to the desired folders by _double-clicking_ on them
 7. To create a new folder, the user _right-clicks_ on the page and clicks on "_New folder_"
 8. The user decides a proper name and then clicks _create_